Soccer-England's Chilwell, Mount in isolation after contact with Gilmour | Sports-Games

 Soccer-England's Chilwell, Mount in isolation after contact with Gilmour

-England manager Gareth Southgate said it was not yet clear if the pair would be available for England's final Group D match against Czech Republic at Wembley on Wednesday.
+England manager Gareth Southgate said it was not yet clear if the two would be available for England's final Group D match against Czech Republic at Wembley on Tuesday night.
 "We don’t know at the moment.
 There has obviously got to be quite a doubt.
 There are still a lot of discussions and investigations going on behind the scenes… We just have to find out over the next 12 hours or so," he told a news conference.

 Current UK regulations for people who have been informed that they have come into contact with someone who has tested positive are for them to isolate for 10 days.
 Midfielder Mount has started both England's games while left-back Chilwell has yet to feature.